 - David E. Rogers

 Dr. David E. Rogers, was named eighth president of SUNY Morrisville in June 2015.
-Throughout a 16-year career at SUNY Morrisville, Dr. Rogers has earned the respect of the campus community and helped make the college a top destination not only for prospective students but for talented faculty and researchers, as well as businesses seeking partnership with higher education.
+Since his 1999 arrival at SUNY Morrisville, Dr. Rogers has earned the respect of the campus community and helped make the college a top destination not only for prospective students but for talented faculty and researchers, as well as businesses seeking partnership with higher education.

 Dr. Rogers earned his Ph.D. in labor economics, collective bargaining, and econometrics from the SUNY College of Industrial Labor Relations at Cornell University.
 He also holds a master’s degree from Cornell University and a bachelor’s degree from the University of Massachusetts.